Home Video DVD

 ● 20th Century History ● Anthropology ● Capitalism ● Cold War ● Communism ● Culture ● Democracy ● Economics ● Film Studies ● Free Markets ● Freedom of Speech ● Foreign Policy ● Glasnost ● Humanities ● International Relations ● Media Literacy ● National Heritage / Identity● Nuclear Arms Race ●Oral History ● Political Science ● Propaganda ● Psychology ● Russia ● Russian Language ● Sociology ● Soviet Union (USSR)

-If you are an educator who would like to use My Perestroika in the classroom, or want to have a screening at your institution, you must rent or acquire the DVD from New Day Films.
-The Home DVD is not legally licensed for this use.
+If you are an educator who would like to use My Perestroika in the classroom, or want to have a screening at your institution, please rent or acquire the DVD from New Day Films.
+The Home DVD is not licensed for this use and is intended for individual and family use only.

 Here’s what some professors have said about My Perestroika: